b3spectacled/better-beaches/README.md

 ## License

-This project is licensed under LGPLv3.
+This project is licensed under MIT, after commit c62d157.

+Commits up to and including c62d157 are licensed under LGPLv3.